Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 • At least one active ownership stake covering some portion of the assessment period.

-Units without either of these are skipped when the draft is created.
+Units missing both are skipped when the draft is created.
 If a unit has multiple owners, one fee-assessment line is generated per owner, proportional to their share and their days held during the period.
 If a unit has instalments enabled, those lines are further split.

 Seasonal / fiscal-year billing